Skip to content

 # Set quality when adding a device

-podkit device add nano --quality medium --no-artwork
+podkit device add -d nano --quality medium --no-artwork

 # Change quality on an existing device